92% of adults 20 to 64 have had dental caries in their permanent teeth, a situation caused by poor attention to oral care.

 Mostly, you go to the dentist only if there is pain or when you have to repair or remove a tooth or place some device or prosthesis.

-With good review, cleanings and periodic checks, dentists can detect early malignant lesions, including oral cancer.
-Other oral conditions that affect general health and reduce quality of life are Periodontal Disease (pyorrhea), which occurs in the gums and produces reabsorption and loss of bone of the jaws due to the accumulation of tartar due to lack of cleaning adequate; as well as excoriations and injuries due to poorly adapted prostheses, gastro-oesophageal reflux, oral dryness, bruxism (grinding of teeth), among others.
+With good review, cleanings, and periodic checks, dentists can detect early malignant lesions, including oral cancer.
+Other oral conditions that affect general health and reduce the quality of life are Periodontal Disease (pyorrhea), which occurs in the gums and produces reabsorption and loss of bone of the jaws due to the accumulation of tartar due to lack of cleaning adequately; as well as excoriations and injuries due to poorly adapted prostheses, gastro-oesophageal reflux, oral dryness, bruxism (grinding of teeth), among others.

 Among the related diseases, we can mention:

-- Respiratory Diseases: A study conducted by the Division of Pulmonary Medicine, Intensive Care and Sleep Medicine at Erie County Medical Center shows that the same bacteria that are present on the dental plaque would cause respiratory conditions such as pneumonia.
-At the same time, it is observed that patients who sanitize their mouth daily reduce the incidence of these diseases.
+- Respiratory Diseases: A study conducted by the Division of Pulmonary Medicine, Intensive Care, and Sleep Medicine at Erie County Medical Center shows that the same bacteria that are present on the dental plaque would cause respiratory conditions such as pneumonia.
+At the same time, it is observed that patients who sanitize their mouths daily reduce the incidence of these diseases.